Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

-                           weighted sum of the discretized activation :doxy:`RNNet`              Recurrent neural network for sequences :doxy:`OnlineRNNet`        Recurrent neural network for online learning :doxy:`KernelExpansion`    linear combination of outputs of :doxy:`AbstractKernelFunction <Kernel>`, given points of a dataset and the point to be evaluated (input point)
+                           weighted sum of the discretized activation :doxy:`RNNet`              Recurrent neural network for sequences :doxy:`OnlineRNNet`        Recurrent neural network for online learning :doxy:`KernelExpansion`    linear combination of outputs of :doxy:`AbstractKernelFunction`, given points of a dataset and the point to be evaluated (input point)
 ========================   ==================================================================================